You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Each ecommerce segment you address will further tighten up your conversion funnel—efficiently ushering your site visitors to the next stage of their customer journey.
 As a result, you will see more sales and more loyal customers who return to your store again and again.

 Thanks for sticking with us through our ultimate guide to creating popups.
-We hope you’ve highlighted a few ideas that you can apply to your website today!
+We hope that these pop-up examples have inspired you and that you’ve highlighted a few ideas that you can apply to your website today!

 Popups are an indispensable tool in ecommerce.
 They’re flexible enough to perform several roles such as growing your email list and sales.
 You can use them to provide social proof while recommending your best products.